 - Printed deposit slip

 Can You Cash a Voided Check?

-While you shouldn’t be able to cash a voided check, there are some cases when it happens.
+While you shouldn’t be able to cash voided checks, there are some cases when it happens.
 If you find a voided check cashed, contact your bank right away.

 Understanding a Voided Check Meaning Is Important

 The chances are that you’ll need a voided check at some point.
 Understanding how to write a voided check is important to ensure you do it right so no one can use it.
 Voiding a check is a great way to give important people your banking information, like the people paying you (your employer) or the people you’re paying (your creditors).
-Do it right, and voiding a check can save you time and make you money.
+Do it right, when you void a check, you can save time and earn money.